- 1. Stop using yardage for penalties in most situations.

 Anticipated effects: teams will identify with their cities more; city residents will identify with their teams more; attending games will be something that far more people can do with much shorter notice.

-When I’m extremely successful at my job2, I may occasionally be congratulated with a companywide email, though I discourage it.
+When I’m extremely successful at my job 2)Extreme success for me may mean millions of extra dollars in revenue or savings for my employer., I may occasionally be congratulated with a companywide email, though I discourage it.
 The email would always stress that it was the team and the company that was successful, due to hard work and coordination, rather than an individual.
 More likely, someone might say “Congratulations,” to which I’d say in response, “Thank you.”
 Perhaps there would be handshakes and somebody might buy me a beer.
 This is plenty.

 The fact that professional football players are on television, their successes watched by millions of people, does not mean that they need to be millions of times more flamboyant in celebrating when they do something right.
 In fact, life would go on and everybody would be perfectly happy if football players would just help each other up and shake each other’s hands while hurrying to return to the huddle or to the bench after an excellent play.

 Currently there are some penalties for some types of celebration, and the NFL has made moves to increase these penalties, but I think they aren’t going anywhere near far enough.
 I believe that players who can’t control themselves and who can’t behave in a sportsmanlike manner should get fined for a first offense, suspended for a second offense, and banned from the league for a third offense.

 Anticipated effects: more professionalism; fans will identify with players more.

 Nearly every extra point attempt is successful, which is boring.
 Field goals are slightly more risky because the distance for them is variable, but they are still overwhelmingly successful, and considered a “safe” option from a certain distance for a team whose drive can’t reach the end zone.
 Safe options are lame and don’t belong in professional sports.